Final report for LNE19-386R

 Detailed social research and legal research will enable the creation of a comprehensive feasibility plan with implementation-ready frameworks for 4 innovative business models to solve labor challenges.
 The resulting feasibility guide will allow stakeholders to launch these solutions, resulting in improved quality of life and greater profitability for sustainable farmers in the northeast region.
 A producer-owned collaborative business, worker-owned collaborative business, temporary farm labor business, and collaborative intern training/advising program will each increase availability of qualified labor available to farmers, reduce costs to farmers while satisfying employee needs for steady, remunerative work that offers the potential for advancement.

-The target population for this proposal includes small to mid-scale diversified fruit and vegetable farmers who hire full-time or part-time seasonal workers in New England and NY.
+The target population for this proposal included small to mid-scale diversified fruit and vegetable farmers who hire full-time or part-time seasonal workers in New England and NY.
 These producers practice sustainable growing methods and generally market products directly to consumers or engage in wholesale/institutional markets.
-Farm workers will also be engaged in focus groups to explore their perspectives, needs, and interest in alternative labor organizing approaches.
+Farm workers were also engaged in focus groups and surveys to explore their perspectives, needs, and interest in alternative labor organizing approaches.

-This project will employ a variety of qualitative and quantitative research methods—including interviews (individual and focus groups), legal analysis (research and document drafting), and surveys—to identify emerging themes regarding the feasibility of 4 innovative models with potential to
+This project employed a variety of qualitative and quantitative research methods—including interviews (individual and focus groups), legal analysis (research and document drafting), and surveys—to identify emerging themes regarding the feasibility of 4 innovative models with potential to

 resolve farm hiring, training, and management barriers.
 The following outlines the research design and timeline:

-- Convene advisory committee to assist in brainstorming mechanics of the 4 models, give initial feedback/concerns, and recommend sources for research.
+- Convened advisory committee to assist in brainstorming mechanics of the 4 models, give initial feedback/concerns, and recommend sources for research.
 (Year 1-2019)

-- Synthesize results of research into 4 draft illustrated business models that explore relationships between stakeholders, roles, responsibilities, financial viability and legal obligations into easy to understand format.
+- Synthesized results of research into 4 draft illustrated business models that explore relationships between stakeholders, roles, responsibilities, financial viability and legal obligations into easy to understand format.
 (Year 1-2019)

-- Host 10 focus groups with Northeast specialty crop producers and farmworkers (2 producer and worker meetings per host partner in each of 5 states).
+- Hosted 9 focus groups with Northeast specialty crop producers and farmworkers (2 producer and worker meetings per host partner in each of 5 states).
 Discuss farm labor needs and desires, including seasonality and labor rates; brainstorm opportunities and challenges of innovative business ventures as drafted; assess levels of interest to participate in proposed ventures.
-Each focus group will target 10-12 participants, half farmers and half farmworkers.
-All focus groups will be recorded and the recordings will be transcribed by a contracted transcription service.
-A 2-3 page report will be prepared for each focus group, charting the needs/desires and brainstormed opportunities and challenges of innovative models to elicit cross-sectional themes as well as differences between regions/states.
+Each focus group targeted 10-12 participants, half farmers and half farmworkers.
+All focus groups were recorded and the recordings were transcribed by a contracted transcription service.
+A 2-3 page report was prepared for each focus group, charting the needs/desires and brainstormed opportunities and challenges of innovative models to elicit cross-sectional themes as well as differences between regions/states.
 (Year 2-2020)

-- Conduct 1-1 interviews with 10 select producers and 10 select farmworkers.
-Interview select focus group participants who have a unique perspective or expressed a high interest to explore research questions in more detail.
-Interviews will be recorded and transcribed.
-Summaries of each interview will be prepared to augment the respective focus group reports.
-(Year 2-2020)
+- We planned to conduct 1-1 interviews with 10 select producers and 10 select farmworkers targeting select focus group participants who have a unique perspective or expressed a high interest to explore research questions in more detail.
+Interviews would have been recorded and transcribed.
+Summaries of each interview would have been prepared to augment the respective focus group reports.
+(Year 2-2020) (Note: we did not conduct follow up 1:1 interviews with participants due to COVID).

-- Issue surveys to broader set of regional fruit and vegetable farmers and farmworkers (separate surveys to each group)to measure: (a) how closely emerging solutions fit needs and desires and (2) practicality of implementation.
-(Year 2 – 2020)
+- Issued a survey to a broader set of regional fruit and vegetable farmers and farmworkers (separate surveys to each group)to measure: (a) how closely emerging solutions fit needs and desires and (2) practicality of implementation.
+(Year 2 - 2020) (Note: we postponed the broader survey until 2022 after the first two rounds of focus groups helped inform model refinement)

-- Convene advisory committee to provide feedback on draft innovative business models.
+- Convened advisory committee to provide feedback on draft innovative business models.

-- Refine the draft 4 illustrated business models to incorporate needs, preferences, and opinions expressed in focus groups, one-on-one interviews, advisory committee and survey feedback.
-Prepare a report outlining where proposed business models have been adapted to capture community feedback and where challenges (legal and financial) exist to accommodating the needs of the community.
-Prepare a 4-page summary of initial solutions, charting opportunities, challenges, and feasibility.
+- Refined the draft 4 illustrated business models to incorporate needs, preferences, and opinions expressed in focus groups, one-on-one interviews, advisory committee and survey feedback.
+Prepared a report outlining where proposed business models have been adapted to capture community feedback and where challenges (legal and financial) exist to accommodating the needs of the community.
+Prepared a 4-page summary of initial solutions, charting opportunities, challenges, and feasibility.
 (Year 2-2020)

-- Convene second focus group sessions.
-Present focus groups with 4-page summary of initial solutions and facilitate discussion questions to field test results: Would the emerging solutions be acceptable frameworks for a farm labor sharing model?
-(Year 3-2021)
+- Convened second focus group sessions.
+Presented focus groups with a summary of initial solutions and facilitated discussion questions and an interactive survey to field test results: Would the emerging solutions be acceptable frameworks for a farm labor sharing model?
+(Year 2-2021) (Note: this transitioned into a "values alignment" interactive survey question about elements of a model to further refine potential model design).

-- Adapt 4 innovative business models a second time to best match farmer and farmworker needs and desires.
-(Year 3 – 2021)
+- Adapted 4 innovative business models into an "Entity X" a second time to best match farmer and farmworker needs and desires.
+(Year 2 - 2021)

-- Combine business model drafts and accessory documents into single comprehensive guide that outlines feasibility and implementation of the 4 business models, their strengths, weaknesses, legal dynamics and potential alongside the paperwork necessary to proceed with their creation.
-(Year 3 – 2021)
+- Combined business model drafts and accessory documents into single comprehensive guide that outlines feasibility and implementation of a potential collaborative labor model, its strengths, weaknesses, legal dynamics and potential alongside the considerations necessary to proceed with their creation.
+(Year 3 - 2022) (Note: due to perceived lack feasibility by farmers of the models, focus turned to produce farm labor law education materials for each of the 13 Northeast states and a farmer discussion tool to engage in creativity around a potential model).

-- Distribute final, comprehensive business feasibility guide to participants and broader agricultural service community through outreach plan designed with input of advisory committee.
-(Year 3 – 2021)
+- Distributed final, comprehensive business feasibility guide to participants and broader agricultural service community through outreach plan designed with input of advisory committee.
+(Year 3 - 2022)

-Data Collection: Through the research, focus groups, interviews and surveys, we will collect qualitative and quantitative data on three major categories:
+Data Collection: Through the research, focus groups, interviews and surveys, we collected qualitative and quantitative data on three major categories:

 - Farm labor needs and desires farmer and farmworkers (cross-sectional in 5 Northeast states)—What farm labor challenges or barriers need to be addressed?